 Contrary to an apartment building, a builder floor has a few floors and is usually built by the landowner himself or herself, with the help of a smaller builder.
 These constructions are not more than 2-3 floors and every floor has a single residential unit.
 All the floors can be owned by a single owner or different floors can be owned by different owners, depending on the nature of ownership.
 Then what is the difference between an apartment in a multi-storeyed building and a residential unit on a builder floor?

 A builder floor apartment is an independent floor unit in a lowrise, plotted, and a residential colony.
 It is barely 2-3 floors.
 Every floor is an independent residential unit, normally belonging to a single-family.
 One family may be living on the ground floor, another on the first floor, and then another on the second floor.
 The building is a complete unit in itself belonging to just these three families.
 There is more privacy and greater independence.
 Floors can be made as per the needs and choices of the owner/owners.

-A residential apartment in a multi-story building is one of the multiple units on the same floor.
-A typical floor in a multi-story building may have 4-6 apartments and the entire floor is shared by multiple families.
-Multi-story buildings are normally skyscrapers and they have more than 20-30 floors.
+A residential apartment in a multi-storey building is one of the multiple units on the same floor.
+A typical floor in a multi-storey building may have 4-6 apartments and the entire floor is shared by multiple families.
+Multi-storey buildings are normally skyscrapers and they have more than 20-30 floors.
 All the floors have a consistent and uniform look and feel.
 Whatever the builder has made, people need to contend with.
 There is a common stairwell, a common lift, and a common passageway.
 Consequently, there is less privacy.

 Every type of residential unit, may it be an apartment in a skyscraper, a condo, a bungalow, a freehold housing unit, or a builder floor, has its distinctive pros and cons.
 But here we are going to learn about some pros and cons.